 You may feel anxious about external or internal factors.
 Everyday stressful situations are considered external factors.
 Internal factors are thoughts that cause anxiety.

-When the anxiety felt is proportional to the danger we face, we can speak of normal anxiety, which all human beings experience from time to time.
+When the anxiety felt is proportional to the danger we face, we can speak of ordinary anxiety, which all human beings experience from time to time.

 If the reaction is disproportionate and disabling towards a danger, which in many cases is unreal, we can speak of pathological anxiety.
-This kind of anxiety is recurrent, chronic, and prevents a large number of patients from having a normal life.
+This kind of anxiety is recurrent, chronic, and prevents many patients from having an everyday life.

 The most common symptoms are sweating, dizziness, nausea, palpitations, dry mouth, tremors, and chest pain.

-As pathological anxiety is unlike acute anxiety; in the case of pathological anxiety, it can come with anxiety attacks or panic attacks.
+Pathological anxiety is unlike acute anxiety; pathological anxiety -can come with anxiety attacks or PANIC ATTACKS.
 When faced with danger or a stressor, the anxiety attack is an extreme and short-lived reaction, on average, from a few minutes to half an hour.
 The anxiety attack never lasts more than an hour.

-The symptoms of the anxiety attack are palpitations, pallor, dizziness, feeling of suffocation, nausea, and tremors.
+The anxiety attack symptoms are palpitations, pallor, dizziness, feeling of suffocation, nausea, and tremors.

 If the sensation is more moderate but continues over time, we face an anxiety disorder.